-Compliance team ensures that internal as well as central bank's guidelines are complied with - process for KYC and AML, dealing with PEPs and related parties etc, e.
+Compliance team ensures that internal as well as central bank's guidelines are complied with - process for KYC and AML, dealing with PEPs and related parties etc, procedures are adequately designed and implemented.

+The internal audit function performs regular audits making sure that the established controls and e.
 Scope and main content of the reporting on credit risk exposure and on the credit risk management function to the executive management and to the board of directors